Regulatory actions for Nov. 21, 2025

 Nov.
 21, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Spryte Medical.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Accord, Advanz, Alexion, Alvotech, Amgen, Astrazeneca, Bayer, Nuvalent, Regeneron.

 Briefs